OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 A browser runtime lifespan varies depending on the feature that it implements and on whether it is being shared or not.

-- When an add-in with a task pane is launched, a browser runtime starts.
-It shuts down when the task pane is closed, unless the runtime is being shared, in which case it shuts down when the document is closed.
+- When an add-in with a task pane is launched, a browser runtime starts, unless it is a shared runtime that is already running.
+If it is a shared runtime it shuts down when the document is closed.
+If it is an unshared runtime, it shuts down when the task pane is closed.
 - When a dialog is opened, a browser runtime starts.
 It shuts down when the dialog is closed.
 - When a function command is executed (which happens when a user selects its button or menu item), a browser runtime starts, unless it is a shared runtime that is already running.
 If it is a shared runtime it shuts down when the document is closed.
 If it is an unshared runtime, it shuts down when the first of the following occurs: